NASTF Vehicle Security Professional (VSP) Registry Main Page

 DOWNLOAD full 14 page VSP Application & Information Packet HERE

-D-1 Form: VSP Registry Positive ID Authorization Form D-1 (required for each Registry transaction) .
+D-1 Form: VSP Registry Positive ID Authorization Form D-1 (complete for every Registry transaction) .
 Download here.

 Ready to apply for a new or additional LSID.
 Click HERE.

 Learn how to get key codes from OEM Technical service websites. www.lockmanlocksmiths.com/nastf-website-guides/

 The NASTF Vehicle Security Professional (VSP) Registry is a service created from the NASTF Secure Data Release Model (SDRM), a project of the NASTF Vehicle Security Committee.
 SDRM is a data exchange system (see graphic below) conceived and designed cooperatively by automakers, the independent repair, insurance and law enforcement communities; it allows the aftermarket to access security sensitive information related to automobiles, i.e. key codes, PIN numbers, immobilizer reset information, and similar types of information.
 The NASTF VSP Registry program allows access to security-related information while protecting the safety and security of consumers and the integrity of automobile security systems.